Debojit-mitra/Youtube-Summary-Generator/readme.md

    streamlit run your_app_name.py
    ```

+> [!NOTE]
+Downloading and using the models in this application will require a good internet connection as the models will be fetched and stored locally.
+Please ensure you have a stable internet connection and sufficient disk space available before running the application.

 ## Models Used:

 - **Transcription Model:** This application uses the `Whisper` library for audio transcription.
 The model employed is the "base" model provided by Whisper.